Ansskhan/Task-2-Calculator-/README.md

-"A responsive image gallery for 'Groove Cuts' Saloon, featuring a Bootstrap grid, Lightbox, and image navigation."
+A responsive image gallery for 'Groove Cuts' Saloon, featuring a Bootstrap grid, Lightbox, and image navigation